microsoft/vscode-docs/docs/languages/javascript.md

 ## JavaScript projects (jsconfig.json)

 A [jsconfig.json](/docs/languages/jsconfig.md) file defines a JavaScript project in VS Code.
-While `jsconfig.json` files are not required, you will want to create one in cases such as:
+While `jsconfig.json` file is not required, you will want to create one in cases such as:

 - If not all JavaScript files in your workspace should be considered part of a single JavaScript project. `jsconfig.json` files let you exclude some files from showing up in IntelliSense.
 - To ensure that a subset of JavaScript files in your workspace are treated as a single project.
 This is useful if you are working with legacy code that uses implicit globals dependencies instead of `imports` for dependencies.